Susan Wilkins’ second year as Garden Curator.

-Friend’s President Steve Pundt led off the issue with commentary about the natural buffer zone around the Garden that had been established by the Park Board years earlier but was now being encroached upon by various outdoor activities, contrary to the original intent of the buffer zone to leave the area in its natural state.
-It would another 7 years before peace and quite once again surrounded the Garden.
+Friend’s President Steve Pundt led off the issue with commentary about the natural buffer zone around the Garden that had been established by the Park Board years earlier (1964) but was now being encroached upon by various outdoor activities, contrary to the original intent of the buffer zone to leave the area in its natural state.
+It would another 7 years before peace and quiet once again surrounded the Garden.

 The weather during the winter was milder than average with less snowfall (about 35 inches).
 February had a number of above average daily temperatures with several days around 50 degrees.
 Snow melted rapidly but March did have two large snowfalls of 9 inches and 5 inches.

-In The Friend’s newsletter, the Fringed Gentian™, (Vol.53 #2) the Garden Naturalists, Jodi, Diana and Erica provided notes on Spring Happenings in the Garden and specially noted that the Garden opened with warm weather with temps in the 50s and 60s the first week of April.
+In The Friend’s newsletter, The Fringed Gentian™, (Vol.53 #2) the Garden Naturalists, Jodi, Diana and Erica provided notes on Spring Happenings in the Garden and specially noted that the Garden opened with warm weather with temps in the 50s and 60s the first week of April.
 Spring bloom was very good.

 Friends’ President Steve Pundt announced the dedication date for the Ken Avery Birding Terrace would be June 19th.
 Naturalist Tammy Mercer wrote an article about The Garden being A Great Place for Birding.
 There were photos of people in the Garden on opening day.